jeremywillans/webex-rss/README.md

 Webex RSS is a parser bot designed to enrich the data provided from the Webex RSS Feeds.

 It provides the following functions
-- Separates the feed content into three Webex Spaces (Incidents, Maintenance and Announcements)
+- Separates the feed content into three or four Webex Spaces (Incidents, Maintenance, Announcements and optionally Developer API)
 - Define a filter to limit based on a specific/set of clusters to monitor.
 - Raise individual Tasks in JIRA for IT Service Management support processing.
 - Further updates to each JIRA Task will be added as a comment